 - Are your teeth sensitive, loose, broken or worn?

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

 There are various treatment options for TMJ that Drs.
-Conforti, Johnson, Salomon and Saggese can utilize to improve the harmony and function of your jaw.
+Conforti, Johnson, Salomon, Saggese and Heifetz-Li can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Conforti, Johnson, Salomon or Saggese will determine the proper course of treatment.
+Conforti, Johnson, Salomon, Saggese or Heifetz-Li will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.